10XGenomics/enclone/README.md

 It uses data from [10x Genomics](https://www.10xgenomics.com/) which permit the precise characterization of individual immune cells.

-For the general audience: everytime you get sick, your body mounts an immune response involving selective amplification of immune cells and mutations within them.
-From a biological sample (such as a blood draw), `enclone` allows you to see the history of individual immune cells within it: how they evolved in response to antigens, including those in viruses, bacteria and tumors.
+For the general audience: every time you get sick, your body mounts an immune response involving selective amplification of immune cells and mutations within them.
+From a biological sample (such as a blood draw), enclone allows you to see the history of individual immune cells within a biological sample (such as a blood draw or biopsy): how they evolved in response to antigens, including those in viruses, bacteria and tumors.
 Understanding this is a highly active research area with many mysteries that will take years if not decades to fully sort out, with profound implications for biology and medicine.
 Welcome to the frontier!